Landmark (department store)

-Landmark (formerly known as The Landmark) is a Filipino department store and supermarket chain run by Citysuper Incorporated, the holding company of the Landmark Corporation, owned by Enrique Cheng.
+Landmark (formerly known as The Landmark) is a Filipino department store and supermarket chain run by Citysuper Incorporated, the holding company of the Landmark Corporation, owned by Reynaliza Mariño.
 It currently has multiple operational department stores and supermarkets across Metro Manila and one provincial branch located in Santa Rosa, Laguna.

 History

-The Landmark opened in 1988 on the ruins of the Makati Supermart, which was destroyed by a fire in 1985 and demolished soon after, in Makati Commercial Center (present-day Ayala Center), Makati.
+The Landmark opened in 1988 on the ruins of the Coronado Lanes and Maranaw Arcade, the latter of which was destroyed by a fire in 1985 alongside Makati Supermart (which is now occupied by the present-day Glorietta 2) and demolished soon after, in Makati Commercial Center (present-day Ayala Center), Makati.
 It was founded by Teddy Keng, the son of the founders of Anson's Emporium (now Anson's), whose second store was located at Arnaiz Avenue south of the edifice.
 The Makati flagship branch was the third department store established within the Ayala Center after SM Makati and Rustan's, and is known for having some items lower priced than most department stores in Metro Manila.
 The Makati branch was redeveloped in 2013 with the addition of two additional floors and Mary Mother of Hope Chapel, a Roman Catholic chapel.
-The chapel's name was given by then-Archbishop of Manila, Cardinal Luis Antonio Tagle.
+The chapel's name was given by then-Archbishop of Manila, Cardinal Luis Antonio Tagle, who entrusted the chaplaincy to Rev. Fr.
+Rufino Sescon, who would later become Bishop of Balanga.